Migrants’ Rights Network

 The Migrants’ Rights Network does not provide legal advice.
 Our work concentrates on policy analysis, network development and advocacy; while we provide information and commentary on this website this does not, and is not intended to, amount to legal advice.

 Below are a few links to other organisations and agencies that maybe able to provide you with direct support and assistance.

 - If you need immigration advice please try the Immigration Law Practitioners’ Association finder.

-- For advice if you have been refused asylum support (NASS) – Asylum Support Appeals Project provide free legal advice and representation to asylum seekers at the Asylum Support Tribunal, and run an advice line for advice agencies:
+- If you have been refused asylum support (NASS), the Asylum Support Appeals Project provide free legal advice and representation to asylum seekers at the Asylum Support Tribunal, and run an advice line for advice agencies.

 - Project 17 works specifically with families experiencing exceptional poverty to improve their access to local authority support.
 They also run an advice line for advice agencies.

 - The Office of the Immigration Services Commissioner (OISC) regulates immigration advisers, ensuring they are fit and competent and act in the best interest of their clients.
 The OISC hosts a register of regulated immigration advisors, which allows you to find one in your area.

 If you feel your work would be of assistance to migrants and you have a national reach then please do contact us to discuss being added to this list: [email protected]